Search

 What should employers be doing now?

 The government are deliberately allowing a year, to give time for employers to prepare for these changes.
 So if you are an employer, you should be looking at your Flexible Working Policy, and starting to make the necessary changes.
 To ensure a smooth transition, it may be worth considering making some of these changes sooner rather than later, so you are keeping up with best practice.
-If you would like advice on this, or don’t have a flexible working policy in place already, please contact our employment team who would be happy to help.
+If you would like advice on this, or don’t have a flexible working policy in place already, please contact our flexible working solicitors who would be happy to help.

 Further, employers should consider training up the staff who will deal with these requests, so that they are aware of their obligations and the potential risks associated with these requests.
 For more information on that topic, please see our article ‘Avoiding discrimination in flexible working requests’.